BDC Hamburger Icon

 How to prevent cyber extortion

-Because every small business is at risk of cyber extortion and most can’t afford to pay a ransom, owners should do everything possible to prevent a data breach.
+Every small business is at risk of cyber extortion, and most can’t afford to pay a ransom.
+Because of this, owners should do everything possible to prevent a data breach.
 We recommend following these tips to help manage your cybersecurity risk:

 • Maintain systems’ health.
 Make sure you have an effective firewall, and update your operating systems and software regularly.
-Use an up-to-date virus protection program as well.
+Use an up-to-date antivirus program as well.

 • Back up, back up and back up some more.
 Regularly scheduled backups may seem redundant, but they ensure that you can get up and running again faster after a cyberattack.
 Without backups, you’re at the mercy of the hackers.

 • Train your employees.
-Help your employees understand the type of behavior that can leave your business vulnerable to cyber risks.
-This includes teaching them to recognize (and not fall for) phishing scams, to reply only to those who need information (rather than to all), and to avoid public device and internet usage unless they can use a secure mobility system.
+Help your employees understand behaviors that can leave your business vulnerable to cyber risks.
+This includes teaching them to recognize (and avoid) phishing scams, skip public devices and internet usage unless a secure mobility system is available, and more.

 • Use smart internet protocol.
 Avoid clicking pop-up ads when you’re using business devices.
 These ads can contain malware that will slowly gain access to your system.